dominicparga/osmgraphing/notes.md

 - Implement graph as server, which can execute queries from clients (e.g. via channels).
 - Warn user when parsing `pbf`-map, if unused categories are provided in the config.
+- Building needs much more memory for `Germany.pbf` (~ `14 GB`) due to sc-edges and meta-info.
+  When creating metrics, memory-consumption shrinks to `10/11 GB` and lower, probably because these values are released.
+  It could make sense to implement simple (de-)serialization for the graph (`map-file.rfmi`, standing for `raw fmi`).

 ### Build-script